17th IEEE Workshop on Offensive Technologies

 - Aurélien Francillon, EURECOM

-- Yuval Yarom, University of Adelaide and Data61
+- Yuval Yarom, Ruhr University Bochum

 - Clémentine Maurice, CNRS